June 2019 Newsletter

 Making healthy choices for your kids is something you do every day.
 That’s why programs like Jump Rope for Heart get the thumbs up from parents across Canada.

-Thanks to parents, Jump Rope for Heart continues to instill life-long healthy habits for kids across Canada.
 By participating in Heart and Stroke – Jump Rope for Heart program, kids also take pride in their fundraising — both individually and as part of a team.

 Active School Travel / School Travel Plan